Today, I discuss the ways to grow as an individual.

 - 4. Set the time to work

 - 5. Provide rewards and embrace your rational pride

 - You Have To Grow or You Will Feel Lost

 Individualism Is About Growth

 “We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.” – Henry Ward Beecher

-As an individual, you are directed towards growth.
+As an individual, you were designed to grow, improve, and excel.
 Stagnation leads to decline, and decline leads to despair.
 If you are not improving your skills, growing your emotional control, or overcoming difficulty, you will feel lost, scared, and confused.